Counting the number of $m$-periodic $\mathcal{O}_{K}$-points of a discrete dynamical system with applications from

-In doing so, we then prove the following main theorem on any $\varphi_{p-1,c}$, which we state later more precisely as Theorem \ref{3.2} and which we then generalize further as Theorem \ref{3.3}; and which when we restrict on $\mathbb{Z} \subset \mathcal{O}_{K}$, we then obtain a further generalization Corollary \ref{cor3.4} of [\cite{BK11}, Theorem 3.2]:
+In doing so, we then also prove the following main theorem on any $\varphi_{p-1,c}$, which we state later more precisely as Theorem \ref{3.2} and generalized further as Theorem \ref{3.3}; and moreover which when we restrict on $\mathbb{Z} \subset \mathcal{O}_{K}$ , we then also obtain a further generalization Corollary \ref{cor3.4} of [\cite{BK11}, Theorem 3.2]: